Asumie-code/angular_task/README.md

 # About the app

-- the app fetches uses Mockaroo api to fetch random blog post data.
+ - main page fetches a list of image posts
-- main page fetches blogs and display them as a list of blogs.
+ - each image post containt two buttons, one for adding to favorites and one for removing it
-- each blog has two buttons upvote, downvote and a link directing to blog detail page.
+ - detail link forward you to a page containing details about the image post.

-- used a service to handle fetching, posting, upvote, downvote
+ - favorites are saved using browser's localStorage.